alejandroc311/stocks-nd/README.md

 If the user clicks the "See More" button, a modal window is rendered.
 This modal window displays some of the stock's pertinent info like it's company's full name, total cash, total debt, revenue, etc.

+#### `The "See More Modal"`

+The "See More Modal" allows a user to select the data he or she wishes to actually see from the stock.
+As the user selects the data he or she wishes to see, a list view of the data the user wishes to see is rendered.

 ### `Remove`